Golf Solitaire

 Setup

-- This foundation is the central play pile.
-Some rule references call the same pile the waste pile because it grows one playable card at a time rather than building by suit.
+• Foundation: the single central play pile.
+Some rule references call this the waste pile because it grows one playable card at a time rather than building by suit.

 Allowed moves

-- Aces and Kings do not wrap in this version: Ace plays on 2, and King plays on Queen.
+• Aces and Kings wrap in this version: Ace connects with both 2 and King.

 Stock